Day 3 — Sunday, September 7, 2025 | Missouri to Kansas

-The old courthouse & St. Louis from the Gateway Arch’s observation deck.
+The Old Courthouse and St. Louis as seen from the Gateway Arch observation deck

 MILES